Allocating marketing budgets is difficult.

 2. Audit your monthly marketing practices.

 What marketing practices do you use each month?
 Be sure to investigate and document each avenue you’re currently using to get the word out about your business.
-For each, investigate and document (an excel spreadsheet should do fine) the cost, the characteristics and number of people you intend to reach, and the amount of time spent managing (if you’re managing it in-house).
-Here are some additional methods and tools used to perform a marketing audit.
+For each, investigate and document (an Excel spreadsheet should do fine) the cost, the characteristics and number of people you intend to reach, and the amount of time spent managing (if you’re managing it in-house).

 If you feel some things are missing after you’ve made a cursory list, ask everyone else in your company about marketing activities.
 How many hours per week does your admin assistant really spend promoting your business on Facebook?
-How many networking events are your staff members attending each month?
+How many fliers are you really mailing?
+How many digital or physical events are your salespeople really attending?

 For this step, take note of how many conversions (sales) your company has had each month and compare that to the number of leads you believe you generated with your marketing activities.
 This will give you a rough idea of your lead to conversion rate.